harrypujols/vim/README.md

 - Then `$ gulp`

 ## after deploying
-- You extend the config by running `gulp extend`
+- You extend the config by running `$ gulp extend`
 - Install the [Powerline fonts][3] by running
 ```bash
 $ git clone git@github.com:powerline/fonts.git